ElizabethWega/ElizabethWega/README.md

 - 👋 Hi, I’m @ElizabethWega
 - 👀 I’m interested in translating any kind of software. (🇭🇷/🇬🇧)
-- 🌱 I’m currently learning.
+- 🌱 I’m currently learning how to cook 1-minute rice in 59 seconds.
 - 💞️ I’m looking to collaborate on any project that is in need of translating to English or Croatian.
 (Soon German as well.)
-- 📫 How to reach me: lyrawega on Matrix
+- 📫 How to reach me: lyrawega on Matrix (https://matrix.to/#/@lyrawega:matrix.org)

 <!---
 ElizabethWega/ElizabethWega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.